11 REASONS TO VISIT QUÉBEC CITY, QC

 Nowadays, attractions include interpretive tours of the island, visiting Snuneymuxw village sites, hiking on trails, eating at Q’uluc’tun Bistro, and admiring the view of the Coastal Mountains.

-Newcastle Island is only accessible by passenger ferry from Maffeo Sutton Park from May to mid-October (about 10 minutes, 7 days a week).
-Afterwards, the ferry will run on a low season schedule, and you can also get there by private boat, stand-up paddleboard, or kayak.
+Saysutshun is only accessible by passenger ferry from the Maffeo Sutton Park dock between June 13 and September 2, 2025 (about 10 minutes, 7 days a week).
+Afterwards, the ferry will run on a low season schedule and you can also get there by private boat, stand-up paddleboard, or kayak.

-Whale Watching with Vancouver Island Whale Watch.
-Nanaimo’s only whale watching company is along the downtown seawall (#5, 90 Front St, Nanaimo, BC V9R 5H7).
-They offer three to four-hour whale watching tours inside the Salish Sea.
+Vancouver Island Whale Watch is Nanaimo’s only whale watching company and they offer whale watching tours from three to five hours inside the Salish Sea.

-It’s either on an open vessel or a semi-covered boat, and private tours.
+It’s either on an open zodiac vessel or a semi-covered boat and they also offer private tours.
 There’s a 90% chance to see wildlife on their tours, like Transient (Bigg’s) orca, humpback whales, sea lions, harbour seals, porpoises, and eagles.

 Mighty Orca whales.
 Photo by Bart on Unsplash.